 Commission consideration of whether a given technology or practice should be limited or prohibited in the interests of preserving Fair Chase will be carefully weighed in an open public process.

 The importance of Fair Chase

-The support of Fair Chase and respect for the traditions of hunting and angling are every sportsmen’s responsibility.
+The support of Fair Chase and respect for the traditions of hunting and angling are every sportsman’s responsibility.
 So remember, Hunt Hard, Hunt Fair.